Photo credit: Marsh Kove Media

 Congratulations on your engagement!

-Thank you for considering Friends Meeting of Washington as the venue for your wedding.
-We’re a beautiful and historic wedding venue located in the Dupont Circle neighborhood of Washington DC.
-Newly renovated, we offer a variety of indoor rooms and exterior gardens, offering the flexibility to create a memorable day no matter how you setup our spaces — and whether you plan to hold your ceremony, reception, or both at our wedding venue.
+Consider our historic wedding venue located in the Dupont Circle neighborhood of Washington DC.
+Newly renovated, we offer a choice of rooms and gardens, giving you the flexibility to create a memorable day no matter how you setup our spaces.